2025 Australian Grand Prix

 The 2025 Australian Grand Prix (officially known as the Formula 1 Louis Vuitton Australian Grand Prix 2025) was a Formula One motor race that was held on 16 March 2025 at the Albert Park Circuit in Melbourne, Victoria, Australia.
 It was the first round of the 2025 Formula One World Championship.

 Lando Norris in the McLaren won the race from pole position, ahead of Max Verstappen in the Red Bull and George Russell in the Mercedes.
 Norris' victory marked McLaren's first at Melbourne since Jenson Button's victory in 2012.
 Debutants Isack Hadjar of Racing Bulls, and Gabriel Bortoleto of Sauber both retired due to accidents, the former on the formation lap.
 Meanwhile, Kimi Antonelli of Mercedes finished fourth from a sixteenth-place start.

+Norris' victory made him the championship leader for the first time in his career, ending Verstappen's streak of leading the World Drivers' Championship continuously since the 2022 Spanish Grand Prix.
+McLaren took the Constructors' Championship lead with 27 points, with Mercedes in second, (Note: McLaren were ranked ahead of Mercedes on the count back system.
+McLaren's best race result was 1st, with Mercedes best race result being 3rd.) also on 27 and Red Bull trailing both of them by nine points in third.